Understanding Art: The History of Modern African Art

 The course is aimed at complete beginners, and no previous qualification or knowledge of art or art history is necessary.

-- Week 6 South African Artists in the Struggle Against Apartheid
+- Week 8: South African Artists in the Struggle against Apartheid

-- Week 9 Contemporary Artists in North Africa.
+- Week 10: Modern art in North Africa

 There is no compulsory reading required for this course, and there is no set course text, but if you would like to read more on the subject we suggest: